utkudoganay9/Roadmap/Algorithmic_Logic_Training/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Download and install the Flow Chart.
-4. Open the main file in Flow Chart to start learning.
+4. Open the file in Flow Chart to start learning.

 ## Contribution
 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.